thephpleague/omnipay/README.md

 ## Upgrade from v2 to v3

 If your gateway is supported for v3, you can require that version.
-Make sure you require `league/omnipay` or a separate Http Adaper.
+Make sure you require `league/omnipay` or a separate Http Adapter.

 If there is no version for v3 yet, please raise an issue or upgrade the gateways yourself and create a PR.
 See the [Upgrade guide for omnipay/common](https://github.com/thephpleague/omnipay-common/blob/master/UPGRADE.md)